chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 Flow around a Sphere
 ==================================

-In this example, a fluid flows past a sphere
+In this example, a fluid flows past a sphere.

 ----------------------------------